-Medical malpractice is when the medical treatment you receive fails to meet acceptable standard of care.
+Medical malpractice is when the medical treatment you receive fails to meet an acceptable standard of care.
 If you have suffered medical malpractice, you can file a lawsuit against the negligent party.
 The at-fault party in a malpractice lawsuit may include a healthcare facility, a doctor or any other healthcare professionals.
 When you file a medical malpractice lawsuit, the burden of proof lies upon you.
 You are required to prove that the negligence of the alleged party directly resulted in your injury or suffering.
 Causation is an important point to consider in such a case.
-A Lakeland medical malpractice attorney can help with this.
+A Tampa medical malpractice attorney can help with this.

 Causation is the link between a party’s neglect and your injury as a plaintiff.
 If you can show that a direct link exists between the two, you may be able to recover suitable damages in a medical malpractice lawsuit.
 However, if the causation in your case is unclear or not directly established, your lawsuit may be ruled in favor of the defendant.

 Types of Causation

 In a medical malpractice lawsuit, two types of causation are usually considered.
 These are the actual cause or cause-in-fact, and proximate cause.

 Actual Cause: Actual cause is when you suffer an injury that would not have occurred ‘but for’ the negligence of the defendant.
 This is a more straightforward form of causation.
 In simple words, this type of causation establishes that the negligent actions of the defendant directly led to your injury.
 If you can demonstrate actual cause in a malpractice lawsuit, your odds of winning the lawsuit are very high.

 Proximate Cause: This type of causation is more complicated.
 Proximate cause basically demonstrates that the actions of the defendant very likely caused the injury.
 In doing so, all other factors are considered and it is shown that the defendant’s negligence is the largest contributing factor.